Comfile Technology

 into the mobile ground station cabinets.

-use on a standard breadboard.
-I got this one just to
+to use on a standard breadboard.
+I got this one

-experiment with at home.
-All of the Cubloc line run
+just to experiment with at home.
+All of the Cubloc

-a bit over the years and MANY more products are
+expanded quite a bit over the years and MANY

 These are actually a variation of a PLC (programmable logic controller) with the interesting twist of BASIC added in.
 If you